platformsh/platformsh-docs/src/configuration/app/multi-app.md

         index.php
 ```

 This puts your applications' files at a different path relative to your `.platform.app.yaml` files.
-The recommended way to handle that is to specify a `sources.root` key in the `.platform.app.yaml` file and have it reference the submodule directory.
+The recommended way to handle that is to specify a `source.root` key in the `.platform.app.yaml` file and have it reference the submodule directory.

 ## Multi-app Routes